Growing Lemons, Oranges, and Other Citrus Indoors

 For starters, gardeners wanting to grow their own citrus need to choose compact varieties developed for indoor growing.
 If you start your own orange or lemon from seed, it can take 8-12 years before the plants will begin to fruit.
 Seed-grown plants will also be very large and quickly outgrow most indoor sunrooms or conservatories without regular pruning.

 Water plants deeply until the water drains from the bottom of the pot.
 Allow pots to become somewhat dry between each watering–the tops should be dry and the soil below should be moderately dry (stick your finger down to a few inches if you are not sure).
 Outdoor plants may need to be watered once every 3-4 days while indoor plants may need to be watered every 5-7 days.
 During the months, when growth naturally slows, the watering regime should be reduced.
-Signs of over watering include leaf yellowing and drop and eventually stem death.
-Trees allowed to become too dry and then heavily watered may also unexpectedly drop some leaves.
+Signs of overwatering include leaf yellowing and drop and eventually stem death.
+Trees allowed to become too dry may also unexpectedly drop some leaves.

 Those living in zones below USDA hardiness zone 9 must bring their potted citrus indoors in fall.
 Choose a cool, sunny indoor location.
 Plants placed in a low-light location with less than 6 hours of sunlight should be provided supplemental light with high-spectrum grow lights.
 Citrus trees never go fully dormant but instead undergo a period of quiescence during the cold months when growth slows and leaf set stops.
 During this time, reduce watering and feeding and allow trees to rest.
 Keeping them in a cool (40-50 degrees F) but humid location during this time is also important as it helps facilitate their natural cycle.